gbdev/pandocs/content/Video_Display.md

 until the transfer has completed.
 Note that the General Purpose DMA blindly attempts to copy the data, even if the LCD controller is currently accessing VRAM.
-So General Purpose DMA should be used only if the Display is disabled, or during V-Blank, or (for rather short blocks) during H-Blank.
+So General Purpose DMA should be used only if the Display is disabled, or during VBlank, or (for rather short blocks) during HBlank.
 The execution of the program continues when the transfer has been completed, and FF55 then contains a value of FFh.

-**Bit7=1 - H-Blank DMA**
+**Bit7=1 - HBlank DMA**

-The H-Blank DMA transfers 10h bytes of data during each H-Blank, that is, at LY=0-143, no data is transferred during V-Blank (LY=144-153), but the transfer will then continue at LY=00.
+The HBlank DMA transfers 10h bytes of data during each HBlank, that is, at LY=0-143, no data is transferred during VBlank (LY=144-153), but the transfer will then continue at LY=00.
 The execution of the program is halted during the separate transfers, but the program execution continues during the "spaces" between each data block.
 Note that the program should not change the Destination VRAM bank